EigenCharu/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

    > 💡 *Recommended:* Download and view this file locally, or open it via the GitHub **web interface** for proper rendering (not the mobile app).

 2. **Day-wise Lab Work**
-   Each day’s experiment is organized in a separate folder, containing a detailed **`README.md`** with SPICE setups, plots, calculations, and observations.
+   Each day’s experiment is organized in a separate .md files, containing a detailed SPICE setups, plots, calculations, and observations.

  Structure: